Acton conveyancing FAQs

 Conveyancing fees can be broken down into the conveyancer's legal fees and disbursements.

 Conveyancing disbursements are the costs payable as part of a conveyancing transaction, incurred on your behalf, e.g. Stamp Duty Land Tax (SDLT) and bankruptcy searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our conveyancing fees for buying or selling a house in Acton are fixed, so your fixed fee conveyancing quote will have no hidden extras